gmartijn/Threatmodelselector/readme.md

   ]
 }
 ```
-> `preference_scores` use the original Level‑1 labels for transparency.
+> `preference_scores` use the original Level-1 labels for transparency.
 This is not a bug; it’s an *audit trail*. 🕵️‍♀️

----

-## Troubleshooting 🧯

-- **“python: command not found”** → try `python3`.
-If *that* fails, we respect your life choices and suggest a package manager.
-- **“unknown argument --json”** → the new flag is `--format json`.
-- **“why is my top pick the fallback?”** → you answered “no” to all L1 questions.
-Bold move.
-Try combining methods or revisiting scope.

----

-## FAQ ❓💡

-**What if I answer everything with “no”?**
-You’ve unlocked *Procrastinate‑Driven Development™*.
-The tool suggests revisiting scope or combining methods until something fits.
-Also: hydrate.

-**What’s the “condensed recommendation”?**
-The TL;DR: a **Top pick**, an **also consider** list, and refinements to sprinkle on top. 🌶️ Perfect for slides you present at 16:55 on a Friday.

-**Can I add my own frameworks or change weights?**
-Yes.
-Extend `DETAILS`, `L3_BLOCKS`, and `resolve_l3()`.
-Weighting knobs are on the roadmap — right next to “make coffee.” ☕️ PRs welcome.

-**Does this replace human threat modeling?**
-No. It replaces **arguments** about which method to start with.
-Humans still required for diagrams, context, and snacks.

 ---